Dr Daniel Edmiston

 - Website: Unequal Citizens | Twitter | Googlescholar | Researchgate | ORCID

 I joined the School in March 2017 as a Lecturer in Sociology and Social Policy.
 Prior to this, I worked for the Economic and Social Research Council, the Prime Minister’s Strategy Unit, the Centre for Analysis of Social Exclusion, LSE and the University of Oxford.
-My research is academic and applied in nature, covering key areas of critical social policy, political science and economic sociology.
+My research is academic and applied in nature, covering key areas of social policy, political science and economic sociology.

 - Bsc Social Policy & Administration